San Jose State University, Department of English and Comparative Literature

 English 5523: Technical Writing for Online Audiences, Writing for Social Media

-Designer of a 4-week graduate track on writing for social media.
+Designer and guest instructor of a 4-week graduate unit on writing for social media.
 Created all track content, including weekly video lessons, reading lists, reading responses, and major assignment.

 East Tennessee State University, Department of Literature and Language